Mark your calendars: The Internal Revenue Service (IRS) announced it is accepting and processing tax returns starting on February 12, 2021.

 “Planning for the nation’s filing season process is a massive undertaking, and IRS teams have been working non-stop to prepare for this as well as delivering Economic Impact Payments in record time,” said IRS Commissioner Chuck Rettig.
 “Given the pandemic, this is one of the nation’s most important filing seasons ever.
 This start date will ensure that people get their needed tax refunds quickly while also making sure they receive any remaining stimulus payments they are eligible for as quickly as possible.”

-While the IRS Free File program opened on January 15, 2021, returns will not be processed until February 12.
-The deadline to file 2020 tax returns is April 15, 2021.
+While the IRS Free File program opened on January 15, 2021, returns were not processed until February 12.
+The deadline to file 2020 tax returns has been extended to May 17, 2021.

 Key Tax Season Dates